-Elyfn Evans is a Welsh rally driver who currently competes with M-Sport World Rally Team in the FIA World Rally Championship with Toyota Gazoo Racing.
+Elyfn Evans is a Welsh rally driver who currently competes in the FIA World Rally Championship with Toyota Gazoo Racing.
 Previuosly, he spent seven seasons with M-Sport Ford.

 Elfyn Rhys Evans was born in December 1988 in Dolgellau, where his father has Ford dealership (Gwyndaf Evans Motors).
 A dealership had been established by Elfyn's grandfather in Dinas Mawddwy.

 Gwyndaf was a successful rally competitor who was the front-runner in the British Rally Championship for many years, taking the title in 1996 and finishing four times as a vice-champion.
 He also collected more than thirty WRC starts.

 Elfyn was eager to follow the footsteps of his father as soon as possible, so he started even before he was 18.
 His first rally car was a Nissan Micra which he was driving in many national events during 2006.